MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

      ![Attach the camera to the USB-C port in the middle of the top of Surface Hub 2.](images/hub2smartcamera1.png)

 2. To remove the camera, pull up and forward.
-There is a magnetic tether that prevents the camera from being knocked off or pulled off backwards.
+A magnetic tether prevents the camera from being knocked off or pulled  backward.

     ![To remove the camera, pull up and forward.](images/hub2smartcamera2.png)